PRK Recovery: What Can I Expect?

 The biggest difference between PRK and LASIK is no flap is required for PRK laser eye surgery.
 Both procedures reshape the cornea to address vision problems, but the lack of a flap with PRK is actually why it’s a good fit for people who may not be a good candidate for LASIK surgery.

 • First Days of PRK Recovery – The first few days of PRK laser eye surgery recovery will mostly be dedicated to resting, to allow the healing process to take its course.
-You may experience some itching, minor pain, or discomfort during the first few days, but these symptoms clear up progressively as your eyes get a chance to heal.
+A soft contact lens “bandage” will be placed on the cornea to help protect your eye.
+Typically, the bandage is worn for 5 days.
+You may experience some itching, or discomfort during the first few days, but these symptoms clear up progressively as your eyes get a chance to heal.
 Your doctor will typically schedule your first follow-up appointment shortly after your PRK surgery, to check on your progress and answer any questions you may have.

 • Eye Protection and Lubrication – With PRK recovery, it’s important to provide your eyes with the protection they need to heal.
 Dry eye is very common after any eye surgery, so using the eye drops your doctor prescribes is highly recommended, and you will also have eye protection for while you sleep.
 It’s important to avoid rubbing your eyes even when they itch, because rubbing can lead to a longer recovery.